 Each year, the Treasurer's office holds a Financial Literacy Awards Ceremony in Montpelier to recognize student achievement.

-Below is the curriculum for the 2016-2017 school term.
 We have archived all past materials for continued use by both school personnel and parents.
-See the sidebar boxes on the right.
+See the Lesson Archive under Reading is an Investment on the left.

 Please Thank Our Supporters